What’s more important for B2B businesses: brand building or lead generation?

 Again, pause before you dismiss a post entirely.
 Just because it’s not performing well, doesn’t mean it’s terminal.
 Could you nurse the post back to health?
 More on this in the next step of your blog audit.

 A simple top / middle / bottom of funnel approach can be very useful here.
-But we like to add a layer of additional insight using the RH&Co content marketing framework, a tool we designed to use with our clients.
+But I like to add a layer of additional insight using my content marketing framework, a tool I originally designed to use with our clients at RH&Co.
 It looks in more detail at key stages in the customer journey from your reader’s perspective, helping you to understand what type of content to produce and what the goal should be.

 What you might find when you do this mapping exercise is that you have plenty of top of funnel content but you’re a bit sparse in the middle.
 Or you’ve got loads of educational middle of funnel content but nothing at the bottom to actually drive conversion or support your sales team.

 It’s worth noting that you may need to create a buyer journey for each distinct product or service you offer.
-We call these strands of content ‘Buyer journey blog chains’.
+I call these strands of content ‘buyer journey blog chains’.

 This customer mapping process should highlight which of your current blog posts are serving a valuable purpose and can be labelled Keep.
 You should also be able to see which ones you need to Change in order to strengthen them or bring them up to date.